priv-kweihmann/meta-sca/docs/sca/build_exec_times.md

 ## Execution time

-The needed time for the tool to be executed is calculated from the average of all run which lasted at least 2s
+The needed time for the tool to be executed is calculated from the average of all runs which lasted at least 2s

 Following scaling is applied